 Reduced Blood Flow

-Damaged blood vessels lead to reduced blood supply and hemorrhaging.
+Damaged blood vessels can lead to reduced blood supply and, worst case scenario, hemorrhaging.

 Spinal shock is a temporary loss of feeling, movement, and reflexes below your level of injury.
 It can last anywhere from a few days to several weeks.

-Normally, your blood-brain barrier helps regulate the entry of immune cells into spinal cord tissues.
+Normally, your blood-brain barrier helps decide what crosses over into the spinal cord.

 Another harmful outcome of inflammation is the production of free radicals.
 Free radicals are highly reactive molecules that cause cell damage through a process called oxidative stress.